Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing

-Perhaps because I’m fond of pocket watches, I find the Wayland’s antique style hands and easily viewable hour markings to be very attractive.
+Perhaps because I’m fond of pocket watches, I find Wayland’s antique-style hands and easily viewable hour markings to be very attractive.

 Bernoulli made heavy use of luminous paint, ensuring this timepiece looks great in the dark.
 A dot of this paint is also applied to the rotating bezel.
 This would be useful for measuring elapsed time in darkened conditions.

 In my opinion, however, Wayland’s rather striking dial is overridden by the watch’s large bezel, metal case, and ion-plated strap.

 I have recently reviewed the Lige Fashion Automatic Watch.
 This came equipped with an excellent stainless steel strap.
 I especially liked the design of this timepiece’s deployment clasp.
 In comparison, the more expensive Bernoulli’s band appears drab and cheap.

 The Bernoulli Wayland’s case and strap are composed of ion-plated metal.
 I would have preferred stainless steel due to its superior resistance to corrosion, but this material should ensure a long lifetime.

 This watch features an adjustable bezel.
 It works well, but when rotated, its action is sloppy.
 Often these bezels rise slightly above the crystal, protecting the mineral glass from damage.
 Bernoulli chose not to include this safeguard.